OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap_v2.md

           | points = 4

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Method by which the shader outputs a color.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Method by which the shader outputs a color.
 Distance uses F1..F4 interpolated between color A and color B, gradient outputs the gradient of the noise, and cell ID outputs a random color for each cell</p>

   </p>